luoyueyuguang/ly_fastgemm/README.md

 ## About this project

-- I find that for some small matrix, we can write some specific code to speed it.
+- I find that for some small matrix, we can write some specific code to speedup it.
 - Now, I have written a optimition code for 4x4 and 2x2
 - For some matrix, use my code.For others,use blas.